leegee/node-myremote/README.md

 Key commands can be added and edited, are preserved between page loads, and can also be saved to and loaded from file.

-To re-arrange commands, drag the table rows.
+To re-arrange commands, drag the icons or table rows.

-This would work for any program, by updating a regexp.

     Sytem tray HTTP server -> HTTP document
     HTTP document -> System Tray WS server
     System Tray WS server -> Key combination -> Target App

+This would work for any program, by updating the regex in the `.env`.

 ## Resources